-If you are looking for a delicious pie for Thanksgiving, look no more!
+If you are looking for a delicious pie for the holidays, look no more!
 This Apple and Berries Pie is the best!

 With so many desserts available around the holidays, it is important to make sure that the one you bring to a party really stands out.
 I personally take pride to make a good homemade dessert.